OctopusDeploy/docs/docs/administration/backup-and-restore.md

 You should configure a SQL Database maintenance plan using a [recovery model](https://msdn.microsoft.com/en-us/library/ms189275.aspx) which suits your needs:

-1. If you happy with daily/weekly restore points you could consider the `SIMPLE` recovery model
+1. If you happy with daily/weekly restore points you could consider the `SIMPLE` recovery model.
-2. If you want point-in-time recovery you should consider the `FULL` recovery model
+2. If you want point-in-time recovery you should consider the `FULL` recovery model.

 Learn more about [restore and recovery of SQL Server Databases](https://msdn.microsoft.com/en-us/library/ms191253.aspx).